althaf-java/poc-kafka-websocket/readme.md

 OR

-I have provided you two docker methods, you can follow either of them.
+I have provided you two ways of starting a docker contianer for kafka, you can follow either of them.
 ####  Docker Kafka instance without GUI.
 Install Docker